-How Payroll Giving Works in the UK (Step by Step)
+How Payroll Giving Works in the UK (2026 Step-by-Step Guide)

 A plain-English walkthrough of how UK Payroll Giving (Give As You Earn) works for employers, employees, and HMRC — from sign-up to first donation.

 Payroll Giving (also called Give As You Earn, or GAYE) is the simplest, most tax-efficient way for an employee in the UK to donate to charity.
-It’s been around since 1987, it’s run jointly by HMRC and a small number of approved Payroll Giving Agencies, and it works almost identically across every UK employer that offers it.
+It was created under the Charitable Deductions (Approved Schemes) Regulations 1986 and went live in April 1987.
+It’s run jointly by HMRC and a number of approved Payroll Giving Agencies, and it works almost identically across every UK employer that offers it.

 Here’s how it works, end to end.